 Once the Title is registered the Land Registry will return the original Deeds to the person or company who made the application.
 This is usually your Conveyancer.
 The Deeds will no longer be evidence of ownership, instead ownership of the property is proved by supplying an official copy of the Title.

 The legal Title to the property is then guaranteed by the Land Registry and if the Title is incorrect you may be able to seek compensation.
-As such, these days the Deeds are of less legal importance but may still have historic or sentimental value.
-There may also be items in the Deeds that are of interest to a future purchaser, for example previous plans.
+It's worth noting that even if the title is registered, the original deeds are still important documents and should be kept safe.
+They may contain important documents that require safekeeping such as planning permission, building regulations, indemnity policies, guararantees, etc. There may also be items in the Deeds that are of interest to a future purchaser, for example previous plans.

 If you are buying a home with a mortgage, the mortgage lender may request that the Deeds are stored with them, otherwise they can be returned to you.